martinsumner/riak_kv/docs/RiakTheoryGuide.md

 ## Background processes

+Riak has a number of background processes:

+- The primary background process in Riak, when configured, is [the tictacaae active anti-entropy](#anti-entropy), the continuous reconciliation process used to ensure all vnodes are eventually consistent.
+- There are a [number of queue based](#disk-backed-queues) background processes, through which non-urgent activity can be deferred, to manage the impact of this activity on the performance of externally prompted requests.
+- Maintenance of the distributed knowledge of the cluster state is managed by [background processes within the riak_core application](#riak-core-cluster-management).

 ### Anti-Entropy

 Riak tracks the current state of the Version Vectors across all the key space to perform anti-entropy, to recover an object to its most up-to-date value if a vnode has a stale or missing entry.
 Anti-entropy can be used both within and between clusters, using special cached and mergeable merkle trees; these trees allow entropy to be tracked across large key spaces highly efficiently.
 There are also a number of other mechanisms that repair in reaction to the detection of failure (read repair), or in update vnodes following cluster changes (handoff for both repair, cluster change and recovery of fallbacks).